Strategies to develop new direct to retail opportunities for brand manufacturers

-2020 has proven to be a cataclysmic year for global activity—and no less for retail.
-The global pandemic and related response have shuttered physical stores and driven customers to accelerate their shopping behaviors through digital and mobile channels.
+2020 proved to be a cataclysmic year for global activity—and no less for retail.
+The global pandemic and related response shuttered physical stores and driven customers to accelerate their shopping behaviors through digital and mobile channels.
 As traditional retail faces ongoing disruption, customers are learning to rely less on physical storefronts, presenting brands with an opportunity to review their retail mindsets—moving from a “business- as-usual” approach to a “reimagine the business” moment.

 While the safety and sanitation undertones of COVID-19 might fade away, behavioral shifts toward convenience-first retail, hybrid (on/offline off/online) purchase paths, and alternative financing will not.
 By embracing a more responsive retail strategy that adapts to shifting trends and circumstances, brands that are able to reorient their retail channels and operations for a post-COVID world will be better positioned to take advantage of the direct- to-consumer era.